 - Submit your documents on time.
 Insurance companies might need you to provide the requested information within a specific time to begin processing the claim.
 Although filling out all the questions might take some time, this final step is necessary to ensure compensation gets distributed if approved.

-When filing a PIP claim, working with an insurance company can feel frustrating, exhausting, and intimidating.
+Working with an insurance company can feel frustrating, exhausting, and intimidating when filing a PIP claim.
 Not only are you trying to recover, but you’re also dealing with potential financial issues.
 The best insurance companies work with you to ensure your focus is on healing and recovery.